-2018: Two on- campus, in Residence Hall, intimidation incidents characterized by Sexual Orientation bias
+2018: Two (2) on-campus, in Residence Hall, intimidation incidents characterized by Sexual Orientation bias

-One on-campus, in Residence hall, Destruction/damage/vandalism of property incident characterized by Sexual Orientation bias
+One(1) on-campus, in Residence hall, Destruction/damage/vandalism of property incident characterized by Sexual Orientation bias

-NECC Haverhill Campus

-2017-There were no incidents of hate crimes during the 2017 calendar year.

-2018-There were no incidents of hate crimes during the 2018 calendar year.

-2019-There were no incidents of hate crimes during the 2019 calendar year.

-NECC Lawrence Campus
+2019: No Hate Crimes Reported

+2020: One (1) on-campus, in Residence hall, Destruction/damage/vandalism of property incident characterize by ethnicity.
-2017-There were no incidents of hate crimes during the 2017 calendar year.

-2018-There were no incidents of hate crimes during the 2018 calendar year.

-2019-There were no incidents of hate crimes during the 2019 calendar year.
+- 2018-There were no incidents of hate crimes during the 2018 calendar year. - 2019-There were no incidents of hate crimes during the 2019 calendar year. - 2020-There were no incidents of hate crimes during the 2020 calendar year.